GeneseeValleyCalligraphyGuild/gvcalligraphy.org/src/pages/index.md

 **This year is our 40th Anniversary and we are planning many activities to celebrate.**

-**February 1**- Join us at the Perinton Community Center on Turk Hill Road for a fun evening exploring simple folded paper book and simple letters!
-Our guild presenter will show the group assembled different formats of folded books including accordion, pocket and meander books.
-Have fun later using them for birthday cards, photo albums or a journal.
-Simple monoline letter instruction will be included in the evening's program.
+**February 1**- Join us at the Perinton Community Center on Turk Hill Road for a fun evening.
 There is no limit to the imagination!

 Second Saturdays at the Perinton Community Center or Barnes & Noble, Field trips to the RIT Cary Library and other locations are just a few of our activities.
 See our [Meetings](https://www.gvcalligraphy.org/meetings) page for the latest schedule.